cswin/WIN/README.md

 ![pixel-distributions50](http://i.imgur.com/Sd2cJhn.png)

 WIN inferences noise-free images based on the learned pixel-distribution features.
-When the noise level is the higher, the pixel-distribution features are more similar.
+When the noise level is higher, the pixel-distribution features are more similar.
 Thus, WIN can learn more pixel-distribution features from noisy images having higher level noise.
 This is the reason that WIN performs even better in higher-level noise.